brian-rose/CV/Rose_CV.md

 - Harvard U., Earth and Planetary Sci.: Multiple equilibria of sea ice and climate.
 09/2010

 ## Contributed Presentations
+- Rose, BEJ, CLIMLAB: a Python-Based Software Toolkit for Interactive, Process-Oriented Climate Modeling, AMS Seventh Symposium on Advances in Modeling and Analysis Using Python, 1/2017
 - Rose, BEJ and L Rayborn, Climate sensitivity increases as ocean heat uptake declines: a linear systems perspective (oral presentation), AGU Fall Meeting, 12/2016
 - Rose, BEJ, Interactive, process-oriented climate modeling with CLIMLAB (oral presentation), AGU Fall Meeting, 12/2016
 - Rayborn, L and BEJ Rose, Understanding the Dependence of Radiative Feedbacks and Clouds on the Spatial Structure of Ocean Heat Uptake (oral presentation), AGU Fall Meeting, 12/2016